 Bicycle access to and from the Shopping Center would be provided through Class II bicycle lanes along Gerard Avenue, Coffee Street, future Pluim Drive, and Mission Avenue.
 Existing Class II bicycle lanes are located in Parsons Avenue and on the west side of Coffee Street from Parsons Avenue south to Campus Parkway (see Attachment 9).
 Bicycle parking would be provided on site as required by the Merced Municipal Code and California Green Building Code.
 The multi-family component of this project would have interior bicycle parking/hangers to encourage alternate transportation.
 Bicycles would be able to cross Campus Parkway at the traffic signals at Coffee Street and Pluim Drive once those signals have been installed.
-The Master Plan calls for enhanced bicycle crossing should also be considered for the intersection of Campus Parkway and Coffee Street.
-An enhanced intersection is necessary and if so, how the intersection should be designed.
+The Master Plan calls for enhanced bicycle crossings to be considered at the intersection of Campus Parkway and Coffee Street.
+An enhanced crossing should also be considered for the intersection of Campus Parkway and Pluim Drive.
+The developer would work with the City Engineer and Planning Department to determine if an enhanced intersection is necessary and if so, how the intersection should be designed.
 The design of the intersection would be subject to Caltrans approval since Campus Parkway is partially under their jurisdiction.
 Additionally, Mitigation Measure AIR-7a requires safe bicycle crossing be provided on internal streets within the project site.